nextflow-io/website/content/blog/2022/caching-behavior-analysis.md

 ![rnaseq-nf](/img/rnaseq-nf.base.png)

 ### Logs from initial (fresh) run

+As a reminder, Nextflow generates a unique task hash, e.g. 22/7548fa… for each task in a workflow.
+The hash takes into account the complete file path, the last modified timestamp, container ID, content of script directrive among other factors.
+If any of these change, the task will be re-executed.
+Nextflow maintains a list of task hashes for caching and traceability purposes.
+You can learn more about task hashes in the article [Troubleshooting Nextflow resume](https://nextflow.io/blog/2019/troubleshooting-nextflow-resume.html).

 To have something to compare to, we first need to generate the initial hashes for the unchanged processes in the pipeline.
 We save these in a file called `fresh_run.log` and use them later on as "ground-truth" for the analysis.
 In order to save the process hashes we use the `-dump-hashes` flag, which prints them to the log.